-- the impact of proposed in-stream structures including water off-takes, dam infrastructure, changed transport infrastructure and any proposed fish transfer devices; - effects of changes to flow regime downstream, including the effect of changes in water quality, salinity, habitat structure (e.g. number of riffles) and flora; - effects of increased level in the impoundment and projected variations in the level of the impoundment on aquatic fauna, particularly in creeks flowing into the impoundment; - fauna to be considered include turtles, dugong, tortoise, platypus, invertebrates, and non-commercial threatened species as well as species important for recreation and commercial fisheries; - effects on key rare and threatened or otherwise noteworthy animal species including listed threatened and listed migratory species and their habitat; - proposed stream diversions, causeway construction and crossing facilities, stockpiled material and other impediments that would restrict free movement of fish; - measures to minimise impact upon fish spawning periods; and - all permits/authorities required by the Project associated with activities in waterways (e.g. permits under the Fisheries Act 1994 to construct temporary or permanent waterway barriers).
+- the impact of proposed in-stream structures including water offtakes, dam infrastructure, changed transport infrastructure and fish transfer devices; - effects of changes to flow regime downstream, including the effect of changes in water quality, salinity, habitat structure (e.g. number of riffles) and flora; - effects of increased level in the impoundment and projected variations in the level of the impoundment on aquatic fauna, particularly in creeks flowing into the impoundment; - fauna to be considered include fish,62 turtles, dugong, tortoise, platypus, invertebrates, and non-commercial threatened species as well as species important for recreation and commercial fisheries; - effects on rare and threatened or otherwise noteworthy animal species, including listed threatened and listed migratory species and their habitat. - proposed stream diversions, causeway construction and crossing facilities, stockpiled material and other impediments that would restrict free movement of fish; and - measures to avoid impact upon fish spawning periods.

+• all approvals/authorities required by the Project associated with activities in waterways (e.g. approvals63 under the Fisheries Act 1994 to construct temporary or permanent waterway barriers).

-An assessment of the potential impacts of the proposal on aquatic faunal communities at the site and up and downstream of the site (including estuarine and near coastal aquatic communities of the Moreton Bay coastal wetland region), should be made.
+An assessment of the potential impacts of the proposal on aquatic faunal communities at the site and up and downstream of the site (including estuarine and near coastal aquatic communities of the Great Sandy Straits region), should be made.
 Consideration should be given to:

-- impacts on reproduction; - impacts on different life stages; - impacts on movement up and downstream and between the waterway and floodplain including from changes in cues (water temperature, flow patterns, etc) and from barriers; - impacts on access to and availability of different habitats; - impacts on population and community structure; - impacts on status - impact on fish and other aquatic fauna movement upstream and downstream of the impoundment including the pre- barrier movement in Teviot Brook and the Logan River; - capacity for any proposed artificial devices (e.g., fish ladders) to effectively emulate natural conditions and support and sustain successful migration; - effect of floristic changes on the aquatic fauna habitat and food supply both within the impoundment and downstream to marine areas; - the significance and impact of any feral animals on the local ecosystems (terrestrial and aquatic) affected by the development (upstream, surrounding catchment and associated impact areas, inundation areas, downstream); - identification of the conservation significance of identified populations at the regional, State and National levels;

-- a conservation strategy, with particular reference to species of conservation significance and those expected to be most significantly impacted by the Project; - determination of the potential for the introduction or increased translocation of exotic or noxious aquatic fauna; - determination of the potential impacts on commercial and recreational fisheries, addressing issues such as access, changes to stocks (species, population numbers and structure, recruitment to fishery), potential for fish kills etc; - measures to minimise habitat loss for platypus; - measures to prevent harm to turtles due to flow releases; and - potential for, and mitigation measures to prevent, the creation of new mosquito and biting midge breeding sites during construction (e.g. in quarries and borrow pits).
+- impacts on reproduction; - impacts on different life stages; - impacts on movement up and downstream and between the waterway and floodplain including from changes in cues (water temperature, flow patterns, etc) and from barriers; - impacts on access to and availability of different habitats; - impacts on population and community structure; - impacts on status; - impact on fish and other aquatic fauna movement upstream and downstream of the impoundment including the pre-project movement in the Mary River, taking into account any existing or64 proposed transfer devices and the likely effectiveness of proposed approaches; - effect of floristic changes on the aquatic fauna habitat and food supply both within the impoundment and downstream to marine areas; - the significance and impact of any feral animals on the local ecosystems (terrestrial and aquatic) affected by the development (upstream, surrounding catchment and associated impact areas, inundation areas, downstream); - identification of the conservation significance of identified populations at the regional, State and National levels; - a conservation strategy, with particular reference to species of conservation significance and those expected to be most significantly impacted by the Project; - determination of the potential for the introduction or increased translocation of exotic or noxious aquatic fauna; - determination of the potential impacts on commercial and recreational fisheries, addressing issues such as access, changes to stocks (species, population numbers and structure, recruitment to fishery), potential for fish kills etc; - measures to prevent harm to turtles due to flow releases; and - Potential for, and mitigation measures to prevent, the creation of new mosquito and biting midge breeding sites during construction (e.g. in quarries and borrow pits).

-The importance of the fish habitat at the Project site in the context of Teviot Brook system should be discussed and if possible, comparable habitat elsewhere in the system should be identified.
+The importance of the fish habitat at the Project site in the context of the Mary River system should be discussed and if possible, comparable habitat elsewhere in the system should be identified.